charlesLoder/havarotjs/README.md

 - `ה` preceded by a qamets
 - `ו` preceded by a holem
-- `י` preceded by a tsere or hiriq
+- `י` preceded by a hiriq, tsere, or seghol

 There are potentially others instances when a consonant may be a _mater_ (e.g. a final aleph, a he preceded by a seghol), but these are the most consistently so.